prajwalnayaka/MoleColyte/README.md

 Each EGNN layer performs three operations in sequence:

-- **Edge MLP** — computes messages from node hidden states, live pairwise distances, and bond type features
+- **Edge MLP** — computes a message between 2 atoms, which is amalgamation of  hidden states of the atoms, the distance between the atoms, and bond type features
-- **Node MLP** — aggregates neighbour messages to update each atom's hidden state
+- **Node MLP** — assimilates the incoming messages from all the immediate neighbors of the atom and uses it to update the hidden state of the atom
-- **Coordinate MLP** — produces scalar weights that nudge atomic positions along relative position vectors
+- **Coordinate MLP** — produces the new position of an atom based on messages coming in from all the immediate neighboring atoms and the relative distances from them.

 Three EGNN layers are stacked, giving each atom a 3-hop receptive field.
-SiLU activations are used throughout for smooth gradient flow.
+SiLU activations are used to introduce non-linearity without dying neurons.
 The final molecule representation is obtained via global mean pooling over all node hidden states.

 ### GINE - Graph Isomorphism Network

-This model served as the initial approach, hence setting the baseline performance to beat by the EGNN model.
+This model served as the initial approach, hence setting the baseline performance to be beaten by the EGNN model.
+This model doesn’t inherently acknowledge or support the use of the pos tensor which contain the X, Y and Z coordinates of the atoms of the molecule, so the workaround was to calculate the Cartesian distance between the atoms using their X, Y and Z coordinates from the pos tensor and append it to the edge_attr tensor.
+This way the model has implicit knowledge of the 3D position of the atoms.

 ### Functional Group Nodes (FGNs)